metno/cookbook-metapi/README.md

-# cookbook-metapi
+# met-api-cookbook

-TODO: Enter the cookbook description here.
+This cookbook provides a way to install an instance of the Meteorological API.